-Allied Arts of Whatcom County is working with organizations throughout Whatcom County on a three-day Cultural Arts Festival to take place in Fairhaven, June 28 & 29, 2019.
+Allied Arts of Whatcom County is working with organizations throughout Whatcom County on a two-day Cultural Arts Festival to take place in Fairhaven, February 28 & 29, 2020.

-The Fairhaven Village Green will be the main hub for booths and performances with Fairhaven businesses hosting specials and activities throughout Fairhaven.
+The Bellingham Cruise Terminal will be the main hub for booths and performances with Fairhaven businesses hosting specials and activities throughout Fairhaven.

 Allied Arts of Whatcom County will oversee the coordination of the event.
 Activities and events will focus on the arts, music, performance, food, presentations and workshops highlighting the diverse cultural communities in Whatcom County with the goal of promoting cultural diversity.